Fusing task-oriented and open-domain dialogues in conversational agents: FusedChat Construction

 \section{FusedChat Construction}

 To create inter-mode dialogue sessions, our dataset construction process mainly involves having dialogue creators prepend or append self-written ODDs to existing TODs.
 A dialogue creator plays the part of both the user and the dialogue system by himself.
-This self-dialogue setting \cite{byrne2019taskmaster} avoids misunderstandings between two human creators and improve consistency of the created dialogues.
+This self-dialogue setting~\cite{byrne2019taskmaster} avoids misunderstandings between two human creators and improve the consistency of the created dialogues.

-For the existing TODs, the MultiWOZ 2.4 dataset \cite{ye2021multiwoz} is selected because of its popularity in the literature.
+For the existing TODs, the MultiWOZ 2.4 dataset~\cite{ye2021multiwoz} is selected because of its popularity in the literature.
 MultiWOZ contains TODs in 7 domains, including restaurant, attraction, train, police, hospital, taxi and hotel.
 The user converses with the dialogue agent for a pre-defined set of functions, such as booking restaurants and locating hospitals.
-Despite that MultiWOZ was created assuming the user is a tourist \cite{budzianowski2018multiwoz}, we find that most dialogues themselves do not necessarily reflect a tourist persona and allow flexibly adding open-domain dialogues.
+Despite that MultiWOZ was created assuming the user is a tourist~\cite{budzianowski2018multiwoz}, we find that most dialogues themselves do not necessarily reflect a tourist persona and allow flexibly adding open-domain dialogues.
 In our FusedChat setting, the dialogue creators are free to add any ODD that is contextually consistent with the existing TOD.

-In this following sections, We first discuss the general requirement we set for the added ODDs.
-We then explain how prepending and appending ODDs are executed and how inter-mode dependency is enforced respectively.
+In the following sections, we first discuss the general requirement we set for the added ODDs.
+We then explain how prepending and appending ODDs are executed and how inter-mode dependency is enforced, respectively.